orkes-io/docs/docs/codelab/helloworld.md

 ## Running our First Hello World

 We can test our workflow by clicking the ```Run Workflow``` box in the left navigation.
-Select your workflow name, choose version 1, and leave the input blank (or empty {}), since there are no input parameters:
+Select the workflow name, choose version 1, and leave the input blank (or empty {}), since there are no input parameters:

 <p align="center"><img src="/content/img/codelab/hw1_runworkflow.png" alt="running Hello World" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-As you can see in the screenshot above, submitting the workflow creates a workflowId - it appears below the ```Run Workflow``` button.
-Clicking this link will take you to the Workflow execution page (the url is ```play.orkes.io/execution/<workflowid>```):
+As we can see in the screenshot above, submitting the workflow creates a workflowId - it appears below the ```Run Workflow``` button.
+Clicking this link will take open the Workflow execution page (the url is ```play.orkes.io/execution/<workflowid>```):

 <p align="center"><img src="/content/img/codelab/hw1_execution.png" alt="Hello World execution" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>